 - ACCESS THROUGH SOCIAL NETWORKS

-4. PURPOSE OF THE PROCESSING AND LEGAL BASIS
+4. PURPOSE OF DATA PROCESSING AND LEGAL BASIS

-The personal data of which the Data Controller is in possession are exclusively those provided by you during navigation and/or during the use of our services.
-Therefore, personal data will be processed for:
+The personal data held by the Data Controller are exclusively those provided by you when browsing and/or when using our services.
+Therefore, the personal data will be processed to:

-A) Allowing you to take advantage of our ticket purchase service;
+A) Allow you to use our flight ticket purchase service;

-D) Meeting all the legal requirements related to passenger air transport;
+E) Satisfy all legal requirements related to air passenger transport;

-E) Providing updated news on Alitalia's activities and promotions, by sending newsletters, advertising material and/or communications and information of a commercial and direct marketing nature on our services and products, on their offers, on discounts and on any other promotional and loyalty initiatives, both through traditional and totally automated contact systems, as, for example, through the residence and/or email addresses, or through SMS messages;
+G) Provide up-to-date news on Alitalia's activities and promotions as well as regarding co-marketing promotions used to enrich the travel experience, by sending newsletters, advertising material and/or communications and information of a commercial and direct marketing nature regarding our services and products, relevant offers, discounts and any other promotional and loyalty initiative adopted by us, both through traditional and fully automated contact systems, such as, for example, by means of your address of residence and/or email address, or also through text messages;

-G) Customizing the content of commercial communication in order to offer only products and dedicated offers that are in line with expressed tastes and preferences as well as for a better flight experience.
+I) Personalize the content of commercial communication and offer only dedicated products and offers, in line with the tastes and preferences expressed, as well as a better flight experience.

-Given the choice to use the services provided by the Website, the legal basis on which the processing of your personal data is based may be:
+In consideration of the choice to use the services provided by the website and by the App, the legal basis on which the processing of your personal data is based may be that:

-- The data provided are necessary to complete the bookings made and, therefore, perform the air transport contract;
+- The data provided is necessary to be able to perform the air transport contract;

-- The processing of personal data is necessary to comply with legal obligations in the aeronautical field, applicable from time to time depending on the destination;
+- The processing of personal data is necessary to comply with legal obligations foreseen in the aeronautical field, applicable on an individual basis, depending on the destination;

-- The processing of personal data may be necessary to protect the vital interests of one or more natural persons;
+- The processing of personal data may be necessary to safeguard the vital interests of one or more natural persons;

 - The Data Controller has a legitimate interest in processing personal data to offer the best service and the best flight experience;